SpokenWebAlberta/spokenweb-ualberta/exhibits/celebrations.md

 ### Notes

 Fig. 1.
-Advertisement for The University of Alberta's 75th Anniversary Calendar of Events.
-Published in <i>The Edmonton Journal</i>, a division of Postmedia Network Inc. 3 Jan.
+Portraits of The University of Alberta's Writers-in-Residence.
+Published in <i>The Edmonton Journal</i>, a division of Postmedia Network Inc. 19 Mar.
 1983, p.
-14.
+H1.

 Fig. 2.
 Photograph of the U Alberta Humanities Centre.
 Published in <i>Folio</i>.
 Sept 23, 1982, p.
 15.

+Fig. 3.
+Advertisement for The University of Alberta's 75th Anniversary Calendar of Events.
+Published in <i>The Edmonton Journal</i>, a division of Postmedia Network Inc. 3 Jan.
+1983, p.
+14.

 [^1]: “Celebrations Radio Program.”
 University of Alberta Archives.
 Department of Radio and Television, Department of English and CKUA Radio Station, 1983-1984.
 No. 85-99.